 it is up to every person to give birth.

 – Deepak Chopra

 She was trained under birth legends such as Penny Simkin, founder of Doulas of North America (DONA) and author of several childbirth books and Marie Mongan, founder of the HypnoBirthing® Institute.
-Ginny is a an approved Spinning Babies® Trainer as well as a DONA Birth and Postpartum Doula Trainer with DONA International in the United States.
+Ginny is a DONA Birth and Postpartum Doula Trainer with DONA International in the United States.
 She is also certified as a HypnoFertility Therapist, HypnoBirthing® Practitioner, Advanced Hypnotherapist, Master Neurostrategist, Gottman’s “Bringing Baby Home” Educator and is a Childbirth Educator.
-Most recently, she became one of only six Spinning Babies trainers in the world where she travels annually for her teaching tours around the region to healthcare professionals.
+She travels annually for her teaching tours around the region to healthcare professionals.
 As a trainer, she stays updated with best practices and evidence-based care.